 The first step is to clean and back up your Mac to some external source.
-Then, you’ll need to download macOS Big Sur Beta package to your Applications.
+Then, you’ll need to download macOS Big Sur package to your Applications.
 Next, you’ll need to create a bootable USB installer (involves another external drive).
 And lastly, we’ll use Disk Utility to erase your Mac and install macOS Big Sur using the bootable USB device.

 1. Clean & Back up your Mac